 Click on the + to add your own words.
 Click on an existing word and click on the trash icon to remove the word.
 Click Ok to save your custom filter list and close the box.

-Custom branding (Pro account or higher)
+Custom 'white-label' branding (Power User accounts or higher)

 Aside from adding your own advertisements, images, and video content to your montage, custom branding gives you more options to promote your brand.
 Here are the key features: